Cais/bns-smf-feeds/readme.txt

 == Changelog ==
 = 1.9.4 =
 * Released ...
+* Added $feed_fresh parameter to take it out of the "global" realm
 * Code reformatting to better meet WordPress Coding Standards
 * Update required version to WordPress 3.6 to use shortcode filter parameter
 * Update Copyright years